ReactiveMongo/ReactiveMongo-Extensions/README.md

 PersonDao.findRandom($ne("age" -> 16))
 ```

+#### Functional DSL

-Or even better there is also an infix version for each DSL type.
+Even better there is also an infix version for each DSL type.

 ```scala
 import reactivemongo.extensions.dsl.functional.BsonDsl._